ArcadeHustle/RingEdge_NoKey_softmod/README.md

 What about *actual* Ring hardware owners, and arcade operators in need?
 Have they been left out of the most recent CoronaVirus release just the same?

 "Hello my friends, it seems that we are in the middle of a cross road, and now I have decided that I will enable all the RingEdge, RindEdge2, and RingWide cores on Teknoparrot, directly to public.
-Also if the entire internet dies because of coronavirus, I have given the arvhice and the source code to a few friends, expect an update.
+Also if the entire internet dies because of coronavirus, I have given the archive and the source code to a few friends, expect an update.
 Good luck everybody." https://www.youtube.com/watch?v=lS3gSW3ZskQ

 Additional text relevant to this document can be found below: